InkDAO/gitbook/protocol-overview/content-storage.md

 IPFS can be slower than CDNs for first load (but fast after caching).
 Blockchain transactions cost gas fees (small, goes to network validators).
 Infrastructure is more complex than renting servers.

 But these are the price of true ownership, real permanence, and actual censorship resistance.
-DecentralizedX deliberately chose this architecture—accepting complexity for a system that can't be shut down, can't be censored, and gives genuine control to creators and readers.
+InkDAO deliberately chose this architecture—accepting complexity for a system that can't be shut down, can't be censored, and gives genuine control to creators and readers.